kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 5. Save at least 12 months current salary in cash accounts for emergencies

 6. Only then, if you have excess income:
-- Increase emergancy cash reserves
+- Increase emergency cash reserves
 - Start saving for bigger goals
 - Investments outside of retirement (stocks, bonds, alternatives)
 - Increase donations